Universal constraints on selection strength in lineage trees: A linear response equality

-where the variance or the covariance can be equivalently taken over the forward or backward sampling.
-When computing the r.h.s of \cref{eq_tur_hs,eq_tur_s}, we obtain that \cref{eq_tur_hs} is saturated in this limit whereas \cref{eq_tur_s} is not.
+where the variance and the covariance can be equivalently taken over the forward or backward sampling.
+When computing the r.h.s of \cref{eq_tur_hs,eq_tur_s_min}, we obtain that \cref{eq_tur_hs} is saturated in this limit whereas \cref{eq_tur_s_min} is not.
+The limit can also be written $t \ll \sigma(h_t)^{-1}$ which defines a characteristic timescale of the system.

-The limit can also be written $t \ll \sigma(h_t)^{-1}$ where $\sigma(h_t)^{-1}$ appears as a characteristic time of the system.
-Note that this characteristic time is itself time-dependent, since it is the inverse of the amplitude of variation of the fitness seascape, which is by definition a time-evolving landscape.
 In practice, this limit can be reached either for short times or in the case of a strong control mechanism on the divisions, leading the lineages to stay synchronized even after a finite time.
 It is also possible to regard this limit as a regime of weak selection \cite{neher_statistical_2011}, since the strength of selection is small precisely because of \cref{eq_tur_hs}.

-\textit{Gaussian approximation} --- In the particular case of Gaussian distributions, we show that \cref{eq_pi_small_var} stays valid beyond the small variability limit.
-Setting a Gaussian forward distribution with mean $\langle h_t \rangle_{\T{for}}$ and variance $\sigma^2_{\T{for}}(h_t)$ for the fitness landscape $h_t(s)$, one obtains with no expansion needed, for a bijective function $h_t(s)$ (see Suppl.
-Mat.)

-where the variance can be indifferently taken over the forward or backward sampling.
-Note that we recover here a result known from \cite{nozoe_inferring_2017}, in a more direct way and with restricted assumptions, since in that reference the authors assumed that the joint distribution of $h_t(s)$ and $K$ was a bivariate Gaussian distribution.